What is the purpose for teaching Phonics?

 How often do we teach phonics?

-To ensure that the children have as much exposure to reading as possible, phonics is taught twice daily.
+To ensure that the children have as much exposure to reading as possible, phonics is taught once in the morning and is followed up by Reading Practise Sessions in the afternoon.
+Children are also frequently exposed the phonics in their learning environment to provide them with repeated practise.
 Those that require additional support receive further interventions in the afternoon.
-We ensure that these lessons are sequenced, fast paced and engaging, through the use of different fun, practical and hands on activities.
+We ensure that these lessons are sequenced, fast paced and engaging.